faizsolangi/Dr.-Lakhtakia-s-Sessions/README.md

 - Ethics, reliability, and academic integrity

 ### Hands-On Activities
-- Build a basic agent using OpenAI Assistants or LangChain
+- Build a Meeting Scheduler Bot
-- Implement tool use (search, Python, file analysis)
+- A RAG Agent
+- Multiagent Content Creation Crew

 ### Key Outcomes
 Participants understand the architecture of LLMs and build their first agent capable of executing multi-step tasks.